 Below we list the different types of cookies we and our service providers may use on the Services.

 In this section we list the kinds of cookies we or our service providers use and what we use them for.

 ‘Essential cookies’ are needed so that you can actually navigate and use our services.

 ‘Performance cookies’ help us collect information about our services in order to improve them.

 Functionality Cookies.
 In some circumstances, we may use functionality cookies.
 Functionality cookies allow us to remember the choices you make on the Services and to provide enhanced and more personalized features, such as customising a certain webpage, remembering if we have asked you to participate in a promotion and for other services you request, like watching a video or commenting on a blog.
 All of these features help us to improve your visit to the Services.
 In particular, Functionality Cookies on the Services include Session Cookies which will remember preferences you have selected during the session (like games you enter in the cart), and Preference Cookies which are placed to remember your preferences like language preferences or currency you use on our Services.
 The maximum period after which these cookies expire is 12 months.

 ‘Functionality cookies’ help us to remember how you use our services, so that we can enhance and personalise them for you.

 Targeting or Advertising Cookies or Similar Technologies.
 We partner with third party ad networks to manage our advertising on other sites.
-Our ad network partners may use tracking technologies to collect information about your activities on this and other websites to provide you targeted advertising based upon your interests and help us measuring the effectiveness of such ads.
-In particular, we may use Google Adwords, Doubleclick, Sizmek Versatag, Yandex.Metrica, Twitter Pixel or Facebook Pixel.
+Our partners may use tracking technologies to collect information about your activities on this and other websites to provide you targeted advertising or content based upon your interests and help us measuring the effectiveness of such ads.
+In particular, we may use Google Adwords, Doubleclick, Sizmek Versatag, Yandex.Metrica, Twitter Pixel or Facebook Pixel and other similar technologies.
 For information about how you can opt out see point 4 below.

 ‘Targeting or Advertising Cookies’ help us to make advertising more relevant and engaging to you.